robertocamp/GCP/README.md

 - There is now a new instance running in Google Cloud, so your next steps are getting a web application created, deploying it to the instance, and exposing an endpoint for consumption.

+- the instance can be reached via the GCP cosole over ssh
+- external ssh access requires a public ssh key be added to the terraform resource